apache/paimon/docs/content/how-to/writing-tables.md

 INSERT INTO MyTable SELECT ...
 ```

-Table Store supports shuffle data by bucket in sink phase.
-To improve data skew, Table Store also
+Paimon supports shuffle data by bucket in sink phase.
+To improve data skew, Paimon also
 supports shuffling data by partition fields.
 You can add option `sink.partition-shuffle` to the table.

 {{< /tab >}}